Your Pet, Our Passion.

 We love the zesty taste of oranges and their unforgettable smell.
-And if your dog agrees, it’s natural to wonder if the canine friend is safe getting a taste of this fruit.
+And if your dog agrees, it’s natural to wonder if it is safe to give your pup a taste of this delicious fruit.

-Whether your dog is pleading to let them have some of that juicy orange you’re snacking on or your pet has already helped themselves to an orange bite unbeknownst to you, you’re probably wondering if dogs can have this tasty fruit as a treat without any unfortunate consequences.
+Whether your dog is pleading to let them have some of that juicy orange you’re snacking on or your pup has already helped themselves to an orange bite, you’re probably wondering if dogs can have this tasty fruit as a treat without any unfortunate consequences.

-Here is what you need to know about dogs, oranges and how to react when your pet is begging for a taste.
+Here is what you need to know about dogs, oranges and how to react when your pup is begging for a taste.

 Can dogs eat oranges?

 Yes, dogs can eat oranges.
-This citrus fruit is not toxic or dangerous to dogs, and while oranges have no particular nutrients that could have a negative effect on an otherwise healthy dog, moderation is key.
-On average, you should not feed your dog more than two orange slices, but keep in mind your dog’s size when thinking about portion control.
+This citrus fruit is not toxic or dangerous to dogs, and while oranges are unlikely to have negative effect on an otherwise healthy dog, moderation is key.
+Like all fruits, oranges contain natural sugars and so it’s best not to feed your dog more than a couple of orange slices, but keep in mind your dog’s size when thinking about portion control.

-Don’t forget it’s always best to check with your vet before adding human foods to your dog’s diet, including tasty fruit for your dog, even as an occasional treat.
-And keep an eye out for your dog’s reaction to the new food.
+Don’t forget it’s always best to check with your vet before adding ‘human food’s to your dog’s diet especially if they have any dietary sensitivities.
+And as always keep an eye out for your dog’s reaction to the new food.

 Are oranges good for dogs?